cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 capacity.
 RDS has capacity to resize as per requirement which enables user to change from one instance type to another instance type without losing its data.
 It is cost effective and the costing depends on the instance type [@hid-sp18-420-amazon-RDS-FAQ].

+> ``Amazon RDS can automatically backup database and keep that
+> database software up to date with its latest version.
+RDS makes it
+> easy to use replication to enhance database availability, improve
+> data durability, or scale beyond the capacity constraints of a
+> single database instance for read-heavy database workloads''
+> [@hid-sp18-420-amazon-RDS-FAQ].

+High
-"Amazon RDS can automatically backup database and keep that database software up to date with its latest version.
-RDS makes it easy to use replication to enhance database availability, improve data durability, or scale beyond the capacity constraints of a single database instance for read-heavy database workloads" [@hid-sp18-420-amazon-RDS-FAQ].
-High availability is achieved by built-in automated failover from primary database to a replicated secondary database in case of any failure.
+availability is achieved by built-in automated failover from primary database to a replicated secondary database in case of any failure.
 This replicated secondary database in sync with primary database.